DavidMercier/TriDiMap/README.rst

 Contributors
 -------------
-- Pierre Huyghes (ULB, Bruxelles) contributed to the Matlab code.
+- Pierre Huyghes (ULB, Bruxelles) and Antoine Hillhorst (UCL) contributed to the Matlab code.

 Acknowledgements
 -----------------